Advanced basal cell carcinoma

 - Vismodegib does not interact with oral contraceptives.

 Adverse events associated with vismodegib

-The most common adverse reactions (incidence of 10% or more) associated with vismodegib are:
+The most common adverse reactions (having an incidence of 10% or more) associated with vismodegib in clinical trials are:

 - muscle spasms

 - altered taste sensation

 The following adverse drug reactions have been identified during post-approval use of vismodegib based on case reports and investigator-initiated studies: